Starting as a freelancer: 7 important steps

 Your business records give insight into how your company is doing.
-You can outsource your administration or do it yourself.
+You can your administration or do it yourself.
 Basic knowledge of keeping business and financial records is important.
 There are handy apps and accounting programs available.
 Ask a bookkeeper about this or ask your network.

 Small businesses scheme (KOR)

 Do you expect your turnover to remain below €20,000?
 Then the small businesses scheme (KOR) from the Tax Administration can be useful.
 You have to register separately for this with the Tax Administration.
 If you apply the KOR, you do not charge VAT on your deliveries.
 Also, you may not deduct any VAT on costs (input tax).
 You are allowed to keep a limited VAT administration and you do not have to submit a VAT return.